2025

 3. The Point–Factor Method

-This evaluation method singles out all job evaluation factors, which add merit to an employment position.
-Classification of job factors is in groups, according to; skill, responsibility, and effort.
+This evaluation method singles out all job evaluation factors that add merit to an employment position.
+Job factors are classified according to skill, responsibility, and effort.
 The elements are then given a point value (numerical/weighted).
 The individual factor points are consolidated to derive a specific value for a complete task or job.

 The point-factor method has the following downfalls:

-• It does not portray the value of jobs in the existent market
+• It does not portray the value of jobs in the existing market

 • It formulates a hierarchy, although it lacks components of external nature